Khadija1406/Sem-Project-Num-Guess-Game/README.md

 .
 Well-structured code using struct and modular functions

 📚 Learning Highlights
-.Input handling with fgets() and sscanf()
+.
+Input handling with fgets() and sscanf()

-.Use of struct for game configuration
+.
+Use of struct for game configuration

-.ANSI escape codes for visual design
+.
+ANSI escape codes for visual design

-.Handling invalid and inconsistent input
+.
+Handling invalid and inconsistent input